How to Wash A Comforter At A Laundromat

 2. Pretreat Any Stains

-Once you are at the laundromat, select a large-capacity, front-loading washer.
+Once you are at the laundromat, head straight for the big machines.

 4. Load the Comforter Properly